sunnypatell/SecurePasswordGenerator/README.md

 ## Introduction

 In the digital age, strong and secure passwords are crucial for protecting your online identity.
 Secure Password Generator is a Java-based application that addresses this need.
-It offers password generation, secure storage, and real-time threat monitoring, all within an intuitive user interface.

 ## Implementation Approach